wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 2. If both of the above mitigation steps have not already been taken, try applying them.
 3. Consider adding more Gorouter VM resources to increase the number of available file descriptors.

+## TAS Gorouter HIGH CPU Utilization

+The Gorouter is experiencing average CPU utilization above 65% (warn) or 70% (severe).

+High CPU utilization of the Gorouter VMs can increase latency and cause throughput and/or requests per/second to level-off.
+It is recommended to keep the CPU utilization within a maximum range of 60-70% for best Gorouter performance.

+#### Troubleshooting
+1. Scale the Gorouters horizontally, or vertically by editing the Router VM in the Resource Config pane of the Tanzu Application Service tile.

 ## TAS Gorouter Time Since Last Route Register Received

 Time since the last route register was received, emitted per Gorouter instance.